AFriemann/cph/readme.md

 CPH - C Password Hasher
 =======================

-cph calculates passwords from given strings and prints them or writes them to the clipboard for a specefied amount of time.
+cph calculates passwords from given strings and prints them to stdout or writes them to the clipboard for a specefied amount of time.

 Installation
 ============

-To install cph, simply run the install script like so:
+To install cph, simply run the install script like this:

 ```
 ./install
 ```
+And copy the binary wherever you like (e.g. /usr/bin/cph)

-The tests can be compiled with, nothings working right now though
+The tests can be compiled with (not working right now!)

 ```
 ./install test